taylorshelton/academic/content/home/advising.md

 M.S. in Geography, Georgia State University, 2022
 B.S. in Forestry, University of Tennessee, 2017
 _Capstone:_ Modern Extent and Impacts of Atlanta’s Suburban Forest Conversion into Primarily Residential Land Use

+Lynesia Denson
+M.S. in Geography, Georgia State University, 2026
+B.S. in Public Policy, Georgia State University, 2017
+_Thesis:_ Moved and Made in the Logistical Fix of Clayton County, Georgia

 Marissa Fallico
 M.I.S. in Urban Studies, Georgia State University, 2022
 B.A. in Environmental Studies, Northeastern University, 2019